Nanoionics: Characteristics

-Being a branch of nanoscience and nanotechnology, nanoionics is unambiguously defined by its own objects (nanostructures with FIT), subject matter (properties, phenomena, effects, mechanisms of processes, and applications connected with FIT at nano-scale), method (interface design in nanosystems of superionic conductors), and criterion (R/L ~1, where R is the length scale of device structures, and L is the characteristic length on which the properties, characteristics, and other parameters connected with FIT change drastically).
+Being a branch of nanoscience and nanotechnology, nanoionics is unambiguously defined by its own objects (nanostructures with FIT), subject matter (properties, phenomena, effects, mechanisms of processes, and applications connected with FIT at nano-scale), method (interface design in nanosystems of superionic conductors), and the criterion (R/L ~1, where R is the length scale of device structures, and L is the characteristic length on which the properties, characteristics, and other parameters connected with FIT change drastically).

 The International Technology Roadmap for Semiconductors (ITRS) relates nanoionics-based resistive switching memories to the category of "emerging research devices" ("ionic memory").
 The area of close intersection of nanoelectronics and nanoionics had been called nanoelionics (1996).

-Now, the vision of future nanoelectronics constrained solely by fundamental ultimate limits is being formed in advanced researches.
+Now, the vision of future nanoelectronics constrained solely by fundamental ultimate limits is being formed in advanced research.
 The ultimate physical limits to computation are very far beyond the currently attained (1010 cm−2, 1010 Hz) region.
 What kind of logic switches might be used at the near nm- and sub-nm peta-scale integration?
 The question was the subject matter already in, where the term "nanoelectronics" was not used yet.
 Quantum mechanics constrains electronic distinguishable configurations by the tunneling effect at tera-scale.
 To overcome 1012 cm−2 bit density limit, atomic and ion configurations with a characteristic dimension of L <2 nm should be used in the information domain and materials with an effective mass of information carriers m* considerably larger than electronic ones are required: m* =13 me at L =1 nm, m* =53 me (L =0,5 nm) and m* =336 me (L =0,2 nm).
-Future short-sized devices may be nanoionic, i.e. based on the fast ion transport at the nanoscale, as it was first stated in.
+Future short-sized devices may be nanoionic, i.e. based on the fast-ion transport at the nanoscale, as it was first stated in.